PIERS-Lab/ROSbootcamp25/Syllabus.md

    - Walkthrough of UML Race repository
    - rviz (just an intro for now - more to come)
    - [git and package creation assignment](day3-assigment.md)
+   - UML Race assignment

+Day 4 (5/30/25)

+1. Publisher/subscriber exercise
+   - Make a new package & create a publisher that publishes a std_msgs header using the current time in rostime.
+Check it using `ros2 topic echo /topic`.
+   - Make a second node as part of the same package.
+Add the sensor_msgs laser_scan dependency.
+Add a subscriber that subscribes to the header from your prior topic, set the header to be that, set four other fields to anything, and publish the laser scan message as is.
+The result should be: a publisher sends the stamp, the subscriber gets the stamp and adds it to the laser scan message - and also sets at least four of the other fields to random floats - and publishes that.